 You are still not pregnant!
-But the fertilization of your egg by the sperm is about to happen soon.
-Your uterine lining, which will nourish the baby, is developing, and your body secretes follicle-stimulating hormones, which stimulates an egg to mature.
+Well not technically.
+But the fertilization of your egg by the sperm is about to happen.
+Your uterine lining, which will nourish the baby and your body secretes follicle-stimulating hormones, which stimulates an egg to mature.

 So what exactly is happening at this stage then?